 If you want to win a discount from someone, you must talk to them with proper logic.
 Suppose you are at a super shop to buy groceries where a signboard clearly shows that they sell everything on a fixed price basis.
 You should not ask for any discount since they never change their price.
 You have to think logically.

 You should not ask for a Christmas discount in February.
 This is too awkward and illogical.

 You must research the rates of the products you want to buy at a discounted price.
 If the current market rate of something is $100 and many sellers give a 10% discount, you cannot expect a 50% discount on any of them.
-You can ask for 15-20% in maximum but of course not more than that.
+You can ask for 15-20% at maximum but of course, not more than that.
 You have to be rational while asking for a reduced price.

 Be Persuasive While Asking for a Discount

 You must maintain a persuasive tone and expression while asking for anything from anyone.
 We know that convincing someone is a challenging job.
 Unless you apply an appropriate strategy while asking for a discount, you may fail to get any.

 To convince a seller to get a discount, you may start the conversation with a compliment about the quality of their products and services.
 You can check another post titled How to Compliment Someone in English to learn different expressions of complimenting someone.